athankefalas/Stitcher/README.md

 - Easy to setup.
 - Declarative API for registering dependencies, including conditional dependecny definition.
-- Scalable infrastructure using composition for modular projects.
+- Composable dependency management support for modular projects.
 - Supports for injection by name, by type and by associated values.
 - Type safe initialization parameters for dependency initialization.
 - Support for indexing dependencies in order to minimize injection time.
+- Dynamic cyclic dependency detection at runtime.

 ## 📦 Installation